 Smith, J. R., & Haslam, S. A. (Eds.)
 (2012).
 Social psychology: Revisiting the classic studies.
 London and Thousand Oaks, CA: Sage.

-This year I am particularly interested in supervising research on obedience or creativity.
 Interested students should email me (details above) regarding their interests in these areas.